RalGoX1/Java/Proxy pattern/README.md

-# Java
+# Proxy pattern
-Example of Java stuff
+Example of proxy pattern in Java